Monogatari/Community/components/gallery/README.md

 let script = {
 	// The game starts here.
 	"Start": [
 		"Welcome!
 Let's see how the gallery works!
-If you haven;t checked it out, open it from the quick menu!", {"Function":{
+If you haven't checked it out, open it from the main menu!", {"Function":{
 			"Apply": function () {
 				ImageGallery.unlock ("home");